 - Eco-Friendly Laundry Detergent – This one can be a little pricey, but will hopefully be doable in the near future.
 I eventually want to stop using standard liquid detergent and switch to either eco-nuts or one of the detergent strips.

-- (More) Sustainable Meat – Although I am currently not eating meat at home, I have openly admitted to liking meat and if I could afford it I would return to preparing meat at home (not on daily basis) if I was purchasing it from a more sustainable source.
-I am still researching this one, but there are farms around the country that produce their meat in different sustainable ways and offset their carbon footprint, but their products can be understandably more expensive then the meats you find at your regular grocery store.
+- (More) Sustainable Meat – Although I am currently not eating meat at home, I have openly admitted to liking meat and if I could afford it I would return to preparing meat at home (not on a daily basis) if I was purchasing it from a more sustainable source.
+I am still researching this one, but there are farms around the country that produce their meat in different sustainable ways and offset their carbon footprint, but their products can be understandably more expensive than the meats you find at your regular grocery store.
 When I can afford this, I hope to only purchase my meat from these sources.

 - Farmer’s Markets – This is both a cost and COVID problem, but in the future when funds aren’t so tight and public gatherings are a thing again I want to start shopping at farmer’s markets.
-Shopping local is not only a great way to support local farmers and small businesses, but that food hasn’t traveled across the country and therefore has a much smaller carbon foot print.
+Shopping local is not only a great way to support local farmers and small businesses, but that food hasn’t traveled across the country and therefore has a much smaller carbon footprint.

-- Second Hand Shopping – This has no financial reason behind why I haven’t started thrifting, in fact if I could start second hand shopping I would probably save money.
+- Second Hand Shopping – This has no financial reason behind why I haven’t started thrifting, in fact, if I could start second hand shopping I would probably save money.
 This is just a habit I need to start.
-Second hand shopping gives longer life to products that may other wise end up in landfills and it reduces the amount of new products that need to be produced.
+Second hand shopping gives longer life to products that may otherwise end up in landfills and it reduces the amount of new products that need to be produced.